mika314/mika314.github.io/bucket-list-prioritized.md

 1. [ ] p3 S Visit National Park Yellowstone
 1. [ ] p3 S Visit National Park Yosemite
 1. [ ] p3 S Visit South Korea
-1. [ ] p3 M Drive Route 66 from beginning to the end
-1. [ ] p3 M Give a Ted Talk
-1. [ ] p3 M Have more than 1000 viewers in average on Twitch for past 30
-1. [ ] p3 M Live in Hawaii state for at least 3 months
-1. [ ] p3 M Live in New York state for at least 3 months
-1. [ ] p3 M Road trip across the entire United States (visit all states)
-1. [ ] p3 M Step Foot in Antarctica
-1. [ ] p3 M Take a job where you have to travel
-1. [ ] p1 L Be a self-made millionaire
-1. [ ] p4 XS Dye my hair blue color
 1. [ ] p4 XS Watch An Education (2009)
 1. [ ] p4 XS Watch Barfi!
 (2012)
 1. [ ] p4 XS Watch Big Fish (2003)